Scripture: Genesis 12, 15 and 20

 Materials: printed copy of directions (one for each student), sheet of blank paper for each student

 Procedure: Review the story of Abram, focusing especially on how God gave Abram directions to follow to find his new home.
-Give the students the written instructions with no diagrams.
+Give the students the written instructions to build a paper airplane with no diagrams.
 Have them follow the instructions and use the blank sheet of paper to create an object.
 Compare the finished product to the drawing of the finished airplane.
 How close did the students come to the airplane they were supposed to create?
 What problems did they have in following directions?
 What makes following instructions difficult or easy?
 How hard is it for us to follow God’s instructions for our lives?

 Additional Question: What are some of the instructions God gives us in the Bible?